3 Yemen

 What does persecution look like in Yemen?

-The humanitarian crisis caused by Yemen’s 10-year civil war has also exacerbated the pressure on believers.
-While some relief aid is available, this is mostly distributed through local Muslim groups and mosques, which are alleged to be discriminating against anyone not considered a devout Muslim.
+None of the powers controlling different areas of the country are sympathetic to Christians.
+Yemenis from minority religions are severely marginalized.
+Relief aid is mostly distributed through local Muslim groups and mosques, which are alleged to be discriminating against anyone not considered a devout Muslim.

 How can I pray?